 Our business operations, and particularly the timing of the outcome of review of our NDA filing for marketing approval of PEDMARKTM, are directly and indirectly affected by the operations of the United States government, including but not limited to the FDA.
 Any interruption in the continuity of funding of all or a part of government activities could have a significant negative effect on our business, including the timing of that review decision.
-For example, over the last several years, including beginning on December 22, 2018 and ending on January 25, 2019, the United States government has had shut downs.
+The United States government shuts down from time to time, most recently from December 22, 2018 to January 25, 2019.
 We cannot predict the likelihood, duration, impact, or timing of any future shutdown.
 There can be no assurance that if such shutdown(s) were to occur in the future, adequate funds would be available to the FDA and other U.S. government agencies to allow them to continue their activities uninterrupted.
 Even when funding is restored following one or more shutdowns, we cannot predict the ongoing impact of such shutdowns on our business, or the degree to which funding would be restored to the FDA or other agencies having an impact on our business.